peck/peck/README.md

 # 👋 I'm Daniel Peck.

 I'm a technical people person with expertise in building & scaling distributed systems and teams.
 My favorite thing is helping people & organizations "level up".
+I don't have as much time to code today as I used to, but I try to keep myself sharp.

 💬 Ask me about:
 - Leading technical product teams